CONNECT-platform/coding-blog/docs/md/index.md

 Today, it feels like most articles are trying to sell you something.
 They are, as they cannot reach you for free.
 Curators like Medium need to put work into ensuring you get the articles you would enjoy.
 To compensate, they either put the content behind paywalls or shift the costs to the authors.
-Now the authors need to compensate.
-They need to make sure their writings are selling you something.
+Now authors need to bare the cost, they need to make sure their writings are selling you something.

 No one is evil here.
 The process makes everything either hidden behind a paywall or an ad dressed up as a coding blog.
 The process needs to change.